mocnik-science/osm-psychology/README.md

 ## Example 1

-Get entities in the data (i.e., in Heidelberg) at 2019-01-01 and export those with all available information to csv.
+Get entities in the data (i.e., in Heidelberg) at 2019-01-01 and export those with all available information to CSV.

 ```java
 Data.load("C:/path/to/your/OSMdata/heidelberg.oshdb.mv.db");